migramirez2/Harmony-ONE/progress/artem-kolodko.md

 ---

+2024-05-27 Mon: didn't find sequencer sources in Vertex Protocol [GitHub](https://github.com/orgs/vertex-protocol/repositories), asked in discord channel.
+Looking on Vertex architecture following Vertex protocol [review](https://github.com/harmony-one/h/blob/main/docs/review-notes-vertex-protocol.md#key-designs), docs and web app.
+Issue with sequencer sources was also [addressed](https://github.com/harmony-one/h/blob/main/docs/review-notes-vertex-protocol.md#some-issues) by Aaron in protocol review.

+---

+2024-05-24 Fri: Tried to adjust existed Cannon scripts to deploy Systetix on Harmony chain, tried different configs from their repo, getting errors on piblish ("Could not find any deployments").
+Tried to get some help from Systetix dev channel in discord ([link](https://discord.com/channels/413890591840272394/459603818246701056/1243302442205188156)), but getting only common advices.

+2024-05-23 Thu: Researching Cannon deploy scripts and docs (framework that used by Systetix team to deploy the protocol)

 2024-05-22 Wed: [prepared PR](https://github.com/ArtemKolodko/synthetix-deployments/pull/1/files) with Systetix deploy script; working on adjusting script for Harmony network

 2024-05-21 Tue: cotinued working on Syntetix deployment: discussed deployment issues with Syntetix devs in discord channel, got some advices regarging cannon tool they use to build and publish; started preparing custom set of deployment scripts following their advice.